GLYCAM-Web/gems/docs/Conventions.md

 bash file.bash
 ```

-**For this reason, files that are intended to be sourced should only `return` and never `exit`.**
+!!
+For this reason, files that are intended to be sourced should only `return` and never `exit`.

+If exit is used, it causes everything that sourced the exiting file to also exit immediately.

 #### Variable passing to the external script

-Variables do not need to be exported to scripts that are sourced.
-They must be exported to scripts that are executed.
+Variables can be used by sourced scripts without using `export`.
+They must be `export`ed to scripts that are executed.
-This allows a form of 'private' variable.
+This allows a method for having 'private' variables.

 Example: